rVSaxena/gmm/README.md

-# A GMM to generate sound
+# A GMM trainer

-Here, a GMM is used to generate (or classify) motor engine sounds.
-The training dataset was engine track from 2021 Formula 1 cars on qualifying laps
+Here, a GMM, and associated training modules, are implemted.
+This is general enough to deal with high dimensional data, though GMMs are not a viable choice for extremely high dimensional data.